Engineers' coup pays off with Japan Display listing

 Apple Inc’s iPhone had been launched the year before, and they feared Japan might be overtaken in the coming smartphone revolution by aggressive, well-funded Taiwanese and Korean rivals.

-South Korea’s Samsung Electronics Co Ltd (005930.KS) had already out maneuvered Japan in businesses from TVs to memory chips.
+South Korea’s Samsung Electronics Co Ltd had already out manoeuvred Japan in businesses from TVs to memory chips.

 Toshiba, Hitachi and Sony were struggling in the wake of the Lehman crisis and were loath to invest in new factories to boost their businesses.

-But managers and engineers at the display units were convinced Japan could capitalize on its distinct technological edge in the specialized market for small screens, where fast-evolving gadgets were demanding ever-higher resolutions.
+But managers and engineers at the display units were convinced Japan could capitalise on its distinct technological edge in the specialised market for small screens, where fast-evolving gadgets were demanding ever-higher resolutions.

 At the beginning of 2010, Taniyama, Sato, the display executives and several consultants met secretly at the INCJ’s Tokyo office to work on their plan, people in attendance said.